stefandee/pptactical/README.md

 ### Running The Engine And Tools

 > [!IMPORTANT]
 > In order to run, please make sure that these DLLs are present in [bin](bin/) folder or in your path.
+Please make sure the DLLs are for the correct architecture you're building for (e.g. 64 bit)

 ```shell
 cd bin